awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBSnapshot.Oracle.md

 ## API<a name="USER_UpgradeDBSnapshot.Oracle.API"></a>

-To upgrade an Oracle DB snapshot by using the Amazon RDS API, call the [ModifyDBSnapshot](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBSnapshot.html) action with the following parameters:
+To upgrade an Oracle DB snapshot by using the Amazon RDS API, call the [ModifyDBSnapshot](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBSnapshot.html) operation with the following parameters:
 + `DBSnapshotIdentifier` – The name of the DB snapshot\.
 + `EngineVersion` – The version to upgrade the snapshot to\.